oakestra/documentation/content/getstarted/get-started-app.md

 ### Check if the deployment succeded

+Familiarize yourself with the API and discover for each one of the service the status and the public address.

 If both services show the status **ACTIVE** then everything went fine.
 Otherwise, there might be a configuration issue or a bug.
-Please debug it with `docker logs system_manager -f --tail=100` on the root orchestrator and with `docker logs cluster_manager -f --tail=100` on the cluster orchestrator and open an issue.
+Please debug it with `docker logs system_manager -f --tail=1000` on the root orchestrator, with `docker logs cluster_manager -f --tail=1000` on the cluster orchestrator and checking the logs of the NetManager and NodeEngine.
+Then please open an issue.

 If both services are ACTIVE, it is time to test the communication.

+Try to reach the nginx server you just deployed reaching: http://<deployment_machine_ip>:6080 If you see the Nginx landing page the deployment succeeded!
+Hurray! 🎉

-Move into the worker node hosting the client and use the following command to log into the container.
+If you want to try the semantic addressing, move into the worker node hosting the client and use the following command to log into the container.

 ```
 sudo ctr -n edge.io task exec --exec-id term1 Client.default.client.default /bin/sh